History

 1937

-■ Begins production and sale of chromium chemicals in Kuriyama, Hokkaido
+■Began producing and selling chromium salts in Kuriyama, Hokkaido

 -